jennazee/Synesthesia/README.md

 -------------------

 ###synesthesizer.py
-* The main attraction: Takes the image and makes its colors words
+* The main attraction: Takes the image and makes its colors words.
+Words at the command line as well as through the web GUI powered by synserver.py
 * Dependencies: pillow, webcolors, pygame, cooccurrence.py, and imagesimpler.py

 ####`Synesthesizer`: